-School is traditionally one of the most stressful areas for kids with behavioral issues.
+School is traditionally one of the most stressful areas for children and teens with behavioral issues.
 At The Barry Robinson Center, we have a fully accredited K-12 school.
-Half our teachers are licensed in special education, while other teachers are licensed in specific content areas.
-Our goal is to give residents a new outlook on the classroom while they continue their education.
+Some of our teachers are special education endorsed, and most hold licensure in the content areas they teach.
+Our goal is to give residents a new outlook on school while they work toward their individual treatment goals.

-Our teachers work together with other staff members to provide a 360-degree treatment plan.
-Staff collaborates to solve problems and seek new and innovative ways to connect children and knowledge.
-Forming those bridges between the various treatment aspects is what makes The Center such a truly special place.
-No matter what activity a resident is doing, it is connected to his or her treatment and overall well-being.
+Our teachers also work together with clinical and residential staff to provide a 360-degree treatment plan.
+They collaborate to solve problems and seek new and innovative ways to connect children and knowledge.
+Forming those bridges among the various treatment modalities makes BRC such a special place.
+No matter what activity a resident is doing, it is connected to his or her treatment and academic progress.

 "*" indicates required fields